Training Practice

 We may ask for your participation in some of the learning activities we organise for our students.
 This may take several forms.
 For example:

-• A man may be asked to come to the surgery to discuss with two students last year’s heart attack and how this may have changed his life.
+• A patient was asked to come to the surgery to discuss with two students the heart attack they had suffered and how this changed their life.

-• A mother may be asked if two students can visit her at home to discuss the effect of her 5 year old child’s hearing problem on his schooling and what help you may have had from people like the ENT clinic and the health visitor.
+• A patient was asked if two students could visit them at home to discuss the effect of their 5 year old child’s hearing problem on their schooling and what help they had received from people like the ENT clinic and the health visitor.

-• A young woman may see the nurse for her tetanus booster and be asked if she minds if two students watch how the injection is done and how the nurse records the procedure on the computer.
+• A young patient had seen the nurse for their tetanus booster.
+They were asked if they were happy for two students to observe the consultation and how the nurse recorded the procedure on the computer.